 Help The Library Foundation Inc. bring public art and innovative programs and services to Campbell County Public Library and Wright Branch Library.
 Without generous donors, your libraries in Gillette and Wright could not meet the expectations of library patrons.

 To this end, The Foundation receives donations through memorials, cash contributions, and estates.
-The funds are used in support of current projects or are deposited directly into our Library Endowment (should library endowment be capitalized?) where they become part of a stable funding source for Campbell County Public Library System (CCPLS).
+The funds are used in support of current projects or are deposited directly into our library endowment where they become part of a stable funding source for Campbell County Public Library System (CCPLS).
 Supporting The Library Foundation in perpetuity is a choice many of our community members have made because they value our libraries and what they mean to Gillette and Wright.
 To invest in the library–and our community–give today.

 Types of Donations